ITFedak-Industry/SportNRelax-FE/apps/session/README.md

-# Learn – Health & Sport Services Aggregator
+# Sessions – Sport & Relax Service Manager

-**Learn** is an SEO-optimized platform built with **Next.js**, **Redux**, and **Feature-Sliced Architecture (FSD)**.
-The app connects users with sport and health service providers and includes educational material, platform updates, and community blog content.

-## 🌐 Live Demo

-Coming soon...
+**Sessions** is a modern React-based application for browsing and booking sessions for sport and relaxation services.
+It leverages **React Router**, **Redux Toolkit**, and **RTK Query** to deliver a fast, modular, and maintainable experience based on the **Feature-Sliced Design (FSD)** methodology.

 ---

 ## 🚀 Features

+- 🔀 **React Router** for dynamic client-side routing
+- ⚙️ **Redux Toolkit** for predictable state management
-- ⚡️ **Next.js-powered SSR** for great SEO and performance
+- 🌐 **RTK Query** for efficient data fetching and caching
-- 🧩 **Feature-Sliced Architecture (FSD)** for scalable and maintainable codebase
+- 🧩 **Feature-Sliced Architecture (FSD)** for scalable and modular codebase
-- 🧠 **Educational content** for onboarding and user support
-- 🗃 **Main Page** to explore vendors and services
-- ℹ️ **About Platform** to understand the mission and how it works
-- 📝 **Blog pages** for:
-  - Platform owners to share updates and news
-  - Service providers and users to share insights and interests
+- 📅 **Service booking** system for sport or relax activities
+- 🔄 Auto-refresh and invalidation of booked sessions
 - 🧪 **Jest** support for unit testing

 ---

 ## 🧑‍🏫 What Users Can Do

-### ✅ Discover Services
+### ✅ Browse & Book Services

-From the **Main Page**, users can browse curated listings of health and sport service providers, compare offerings, and initiate contact or bookings.

-### 📘 Learn How to Use

-The `Learn` section provides:

-- Tutorials on using the platform
-- Tips on selecting a provider
+- View available sport and relax services
+- Book sessions and view upcoming bookings

+### 🧰 Admin or Staff (Coming soon)

-- Guidance for service providers on how to join
+- Service providers will be able to manage availability and bookings

-### ℹ️ About the Platform

-This section answers:

-- Who we are and our mission
-- How vendors are selected and verified
-- How we ensure trust and safety

-### 📝 Blog Functionality

-- **Owners**: Post platform news, feature rollouts, insights
-- **Service Providers & Users**: Publish blog entries around sport, health, training tips, wellness trends, etc.
+---

 ## 📁 Project Structure

-The project follows the **Feature-Sliced Design (FSD)** methodology for scalable, modular development.
+Following **Feature-Sliced Design**, the codebase is modular and organized around features and domain entities.

 ```
 src/
-├── app/           # App-level config and providers (Redux, routing, theming)
+├── app/           # App-level setup (store, router, theming, providers)
-├── entities/      # Core domain models (e.g., user, vendor, blog)
+├── entities/      # Domain models (e.g., session, service)
-├── features/      # Functional units (e.g., blog creation, vendor search)
+├── features/      # Business logic units (e.g., booking)
-├── pages/         # Next.js pages
+├── pages/         # Route-specific views (e.g., /main, /services)
-├── shared/        # Reusable components, UI, hooks, utils
+├── shared/        # Reusable UI components, hooks, styles, utils
-└── widgets/       # Page-level components (headers, footers, etc.)
+└── widgets/       # Layout and UI blocks (e.g., Header, SessionCard)
 ```

 > Learn more: [Feature-Sliced Design](https://feature-sliced.design/)

+---

 ## 🧑‍💻 Getting Started